10 Types of Frogs in Oregon

 On the other hand, California red-legged frogs are larger, have more scaly and bumpy skin, and have lighter spots in the middle.

 There are observable differences between the sexes as well.
-The average adult size of a female is greater than that of a guy.
+A female’s average adult size is greater than a guy’s.
 Males are characterized by having thicker thumbs and broader forearms.

 Like most other anurans, these types of frogs in Oregon prefer to spend solitary lives until the time comes to reproduce.

 They are daytime-active frogs.
-As a kind of protection against predators, they dive headfirst into the water and swim as deep as possible.
+As protection against predators, they dive headfirst into the water and swim as deep as possible.
 They do this in response to an attack by a predator.

 2. Pacific Treefrog